Code-Inside/Blog/_posts/2016-06-12-fake-build-aspnet-projects-with-webconfig-transform.md

 ## What's the difference between a ASP.NET and other projects?

 The most obvious difference is that the output is a bunch of dlls and content files.
 Additionally you might have a __web.debug.config or web.release.config__ in your source folder.

-Both files are important, because they are used during a Visual-Studio build as a [__Web.Config Transformation__](https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx)
+Both files are important, because they are used during a Visual-Studio build as a [__Web.Config Transformation__](https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx).

-With a normal build the transformation will not kick in... so we need a way to trigger the transformation.
+With a normal build the transformation will not kick in, so we need a way to trigger the transformation "manually".

 ## Project Overview